chayleaf/coop-fd/README.md

-# coop-ofd
+# coop-fd

 This is a simple accounting server for me and my roommates to keep track of our shared purchases.
-It integrates with 2 Russian OFDs (Operator of Fiscal Data) to allow automatically adding receipts using QR codes (they are mandatory on receipts in Russia, but there are over 15 OFDs, so this may not work in your area).
+It uses multiple data providers to retrieve receipt contents and stores it using the official binary format.

-It will probably break in the future as it doesn't use any official APIs, and I'll only fix it if I still use this by then.
+I will add or remove supported providers depending on my needs.

 Some of the features don't have a UI, because I wrote a [maubot](https://github.com/maubot/maubot) plugin for using these.